 The muskie’s larger fang-like teeth are tightly positioned along its lower jawline, as well as somewhat more scarcely on the roof of its mouth.

-These bigger teeth, for which the musky is so known for, are its main hunting tool and used to grab a hold of a prey fish.
+These bigger teeth, for which the musky is so known for, are its main hunting tool and are used to grab a hold of a prey fish.
 When those jaws snap shut and the musky’s big teeth make their way into the prey fish’s flesh, it’s game over.

 How Big Are Muskie Teeth?